SuhasR3/GoDFS/README.md

     C->>N: Store ordered file → block mapping
 ```

-When writing a file, the client splits it into fixed size blocks and uploads each block in parallel.
-For every block, the client requests available DataNodes from the NameNode, writes the block to three replicas, then records the final ordered block list with the NameNode.
+The client splits the file into fixed size blocks and uploads them in parallel.
+For each block it asks the NameNode for three available DataNodes, writes the bytes to all three at once, and collects the results.
+Once every block is stored, it sends the ordered block layout to the NameNode in a single call.

----

-## Read Path
+### Read path

 ```mermaid
 sequenceDiagram